LeoFuso/actuator-kafka-streams/README.md

 ```

 A StreamThread can fail by any number of reasons, some of them are out of our control, like Network related problems.
-Keeping that in mind, by default, the health-check allows for downed StreamThreads count to be up a maximum of `num.stream.threads` - 1,
+Keeping that in mind, by default, the health-check allows for downed StreamThreads count to be up a maximum of (`num.stream.threads` - 1),
 and can be configured further using the following properties.

 ```txt